-where $\Phi_0({\bf r}_1,\ldots,{\bf r}_N)$ is a model state, normally a Slater-determinant for fermions and $\Phi_0({\bf r}_1,\ldots,{\bf r}_N)=1$ for bosons.
+$\Phi_0({\bf r}_1,\ldots,{\bf r}_N)$ is a model state, normally a Slater-determinant for fermions and $\Phi_0({\bf r}_1,\ldots,{\bf r}_N)=1$ for bosons, and $F$ is the correlation operator written in the form (\ref{eq:Jastrow}).
 There are basically two ways to deal with this type of wave function.
-In quantum Monte Carlo studies, the wave function (\ref{eq:wavefunction}) is referred to as ``fixed node approximation'' and an optimal correlation function $F({\bf r}_1,\ldots,{\bf r}_N)$ is obtained by stochastic means \cite{carlsonPRL03,changPRA04,astraPRL04,astraPRL05BCSBEC, changPRL05,loboPRL06,burovskiPRL06,akkineniPRB07,morrisPRA10, bulgacPRL06,liPRA11}, decomposition into $n$-body correlations $u_n({\bf r}_1,\ldots,{\bf r}_n)$ is then, of course, not necessary.
-Alternatively, one can use diagrammatic methods, specifically the optimized Fermi-hypernetted chain (FHNC-EL) method for the calculation of physically interesting quantities.
-These diagrammatic methods have been successfully applied to such highly correlated Fermi systems as $^4$He and $^3$He at $T=0$~\cite{polish}, they are naturally expected to work much better in the low density systems of interest here.
-In fact, we have shown in recent work \cite{ljium} that even the simplest version of the FHNC-EL theory is accurate within better than one percent at densities less that 25 percent of the ground state density of liquid \he3.
+In quantum Monte Carlo studies, the wave function (\ref{eq:wavefunction}) is referred to as ``fixed node approximation''.
+An optimal correlation function $F({\bf r}_1,\ldots,{\bf r}_N)$ is obtained by stochastic means \cite{carlsonPRL03,changPRA04,astraPRL04,astraPRL05BCSBEC, changPRL05,loboPRL06,burovskiPRL06,akkineniPRB07,morrisPRA10, bulgacPRL06,liPRA11}.
+A decomposition into $n$-body correlations $u_n({\bf r}_1,\ldots,{\bf r}_n)$ is then, of course, not necessary.
+Alternatively, one can use diagrammatic methods, specifically the optimized Fermi-hypernetted chain method for the calculation of physically interesting quantities.
+These diagrammatic methods have been successfully applied to such highly correlated Fermi systems as $^4$He and $^3$He at $T=0$~\cite{polish}.
+They are naturally expected to work much better in the low density systems of interest here.
+In fact, we have shown in recent work \cite{ljium} that even the simplest version of the FHNC-EL theory is accurate within better than one percent at densities less than 25 percent of the ground state density of liquid \he3.